xxaxxelxx/xx_liquidsoap/README.md

 **[xxaxxelxx/xx_liquidsoap](https://index.docker.io/u/xxaxxelxx/xx_liquidsoap/)**

 ## Usage
-The container runs as user liquidsoap and dis not expose any ports.
+The container runs as user liquidsoap and does not expose any ports.

 ### Run it
 ```bash